zzzprojects/docs/learnentityframeworkcore.com/pages/saving/change-tracker-how-it-works.md

 Because the entity was loaded by the same `DbContext`, EF Core can track the change and save it.

+For basic saving patterns, see [SaveChanges](/saving/save-changes).

-For the full save pipeline, see [SaveChanges](/saving/save-changes).
+For a deeper step-by-step explanation of the internal save pipeline, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ### Track a New Entity as Added